pythonexcels/pythonexcels.github.io/_posts/2009-09-19-Another-XLWT-Example.md

 ![bostonhousing](/assets/images/20090918_2.png)

-Clicking on the MAP link brings up a Google Map showing the location according to the latitude and longitude.
+Clicking the MAP link opens a Google Map showing the location based on the latitude and longitude.

 ![googlemap](/assets/images/20090918_3.png)